mlanin/ansible-laravel/README.md

-### Deploy Laravel5 using Ansible in Capistrano way
+### Deploy Laravel 5 using Ansible in Capistrano way

 #### Prepare